aeu/legible-algorithms/README.md

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.

 Some of my earlier implementations were really bad.
-It's important to think of this as a positive -  if I didn't think my old code was bad, then that means I haven't gotten better since I wrote it.
+Like really, really bad.
+As I go over these I have to keep reminding myself that this is a good thing.
+If I didn't look back at my code years later and see that it was bad, then that means that I haven't improved since I wrote it.

 #### Hard